dorkodu/sage/paper/4 -- Type System.md

 -   is serialized as an ordered list
     -   where each item in the list is serialized as per the item type.

-To denote that an attribute uses a List type, the item type also must be specified; and it will behave like a type constraint.
+To denote that an attribute uses a List type, the item type also must be specified; and it will behave like a wrapper type constraint.

 #### Result Coercion